DevExpress-Examples/AspNetCore.Reporting.BestPractices/AspNetCore.Reporting.BestPractices/readme.md

 }
 ```

-In the IConnectionProviderService returned by the IConnectionProviderService, initialize and return the connection.</span>
+In the IConnectionProviderService returned by the IConnectionProviderFactory, initialize and return the connection.</span>
-//TODO: should be: the IConnectionProviderService returned by the IConnectionProviderFactory

 ```cs
 public SqlDataConnection LoadConnection(string connectionName) {